GerryFAN0706/gerryfan0706.github.io/_pages/about.md

 - **Trust & Authenticity**: Examining how users perceive and respond to AI-generated content, from emotional prosody to text summaries
 - **Healthcare Informatics**: Exploring human factors in clinical AI adoption and technology-mediated care

-My work bridges computational modeling and empirical behavioral research, employing mixed-methods approaches to develop AI systems that are both technically robust and human-centered.

 ## Education

 * **Ph.D. in Computer Science**, Universiti Malaya, Malaysia (In Progress)